mushchlo/brevis/README.md

 an amazing project with lots of potential

-but the this is that it's just potential
+but the thing is that it's just potential

 nothing here yet